carstingaxion/theater-references/README.md

 ### Does it work automatically on production pages?

 Yes.
-When placed on a production archive or single page, the block automatically detects the production context and shows only its references.
+When placed on a production term archive, the block automatically detects the production context and shows only its references.

 ### How do I customize the block's appearance?